AbieFund/abie-archive/CONTRACT.md

 ## Filter proposals

-When a proposal is received, one member is randomly selected among reviewers of to **publish** a report and **confirm** the selected voting mode.
+When a proposal is received, one member is randomly selected among reviewers to **publish** a report and **confirm** the selected voting mode.

 Reviewers always can refuse or ignore.